Scotland with autistic children

 Scottish airports are typically calmer than large European hubs, which can make arrival easier for autistic children.

-Your choice of base can dramatically affect how manageable your trip feels.
+Your choice of where to stay in Scotland with kids can dramatically affect how manageable your trip feels.

 Edinburgh is ideal for a first visit.